ClickHouse/ClickHouse/docs/en/sql-reference/table-functions/cluster.md

 **Using Macros**

-Arguments can contain macros — substitutions in curly brackets.
-The substituted values are taken from the [macros](../../../operations/server-configuration-parameters/settings.md#macros) section of the server configuration file.
+`cluster_name` can contain macros — substitution in curly brackets.
+The substituted value is taken from the [macros](../../operations/server-configuration-parameters/settings.md#macros) section of the server configuration file.

 Example: